jxtngx/lightning-lab/README.md

 # Getting Help

 Please join the [Lightning Community Slack](https://join.slack.com/t/pytorch-lightning/shared_invite/zt-19m2xnz2o-hC80K2vGCoGCpP4vTh6T1g) for questions about the Lightning ecosystem.
-After introducing yourself in #introduce-yourself, it is best to post to the #questions channel of the Lightning Slack to receive quick support from the community.
 Feel free to @ me in Slack if you have a question specific to this repo.

 # Contributing